-- The CAA also requires EPA to assess, review and revise the air toxics standards as necessary, taking into account developments in practices, processes and control technologies since the standards were first issued. - The technology assessment for ethylene production identified cost-effective developments for heat exchange systems and storage vessels that will reduce emissions of air toxics.
+• The CAA also requires EPA to assess, review and revise the air toxics standards as necessary, taking into account developments in practices, processes and control technologies since the standards were first issued.

+• The technology review assessment for ethylene production identified costeffective developments for heat exchange systems that will reduce emissions of air toxics.